This document outlines the purpose and uses of

-In most cases, consolidating your Facebook and Google AdWords spend data into a
+Usually, consolidating your Facebook and Google AdWords spend data into a

-Data Warehouse View will require the creation of a table with seven columns, with a query similar to the below:
+Data Warehouse View require the creation of a table with seven columns, with a query similar to the below:

 SELECT "_id" as id, 'AdWords' as ad_source, "date", "campaign", "adCost" as spend, "impressions", "adClicks" as clicks FROM campaigns67890 UNION SELECT "_id" as id, 'Facebook' as ad_source, "date_start" as date, "campaign_name" as campaign, "spend", "impressions", "clicks" FROM facebook_ads_insights_12345

 A couple of important points about the above:

 ad_sourceis created to make it easier to filter for AdWords or Facebook data.
 Remember that this query combines all data from both tables.
 If you do not create a column like

 ad_source, there is no easy way to identify spend from a particular source.